6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 Inspired by a romantic and whimsical vision of the rural world, this fashion aesthetic thrives on earthy and neutral tones, monochrome garments or simple patterns (like floral prints), flowy skirts, prairie dresses, and charming details like ruffles, lace, or puff sleeves.

-5. Coastal grandmother style
+4. Coastal grandmother style

 6. Twee fashion aesthetic

-Normcore fashion style
+6. Normcore fashion aesthetic

 Instead of trying to look distinctive, normcore clothing is about going back to basics… but with a conscious approach!